legendddhgf/GradeMaster/README.md

     * It's fancy?
 * a BitVector data structure
     * it's a vector of bits
+* A interface
+    * Being worked on by @4U6U57
+* A file containing the main functionality (will be called by interface)
+    * Being worked on by @legendddhgf
+* A main file to call everything else

 ## Ideas undergoing consideration (No form to this section whatsoever)
 * Think about how to effectively reflect grades (particularly after regrades) in the system